Deep Networks and the Multiple Manifold Problem: Key Proof Elements

 where $\bfeature{\ell}{\vx}{} = (\weight{L+1} \fproj{L}{\vx} \cdots \weight{\ell+2} \fproj{\ell+1}{\vx})\adj$ will be referred to as \textit{backward features}, and $\fproj{\ell}{\vx}$ is a projection onto $\set{\feature{\ell}{\vx}{}>\Zero}$.
 We consider $\ip{\bfeature{0}{\vx}{}}{\bfeature{0}{\vx'}{}}$ as a representative example: up to a small residual term, this random variable can be expressed as a sum of martingale differences.
 Formally, for $\ell \in [L]$, let $\sigalg{\ell}$ denote the $\sigma$-algebra generated by all weight matrices up to layer $\ell$, with $\sigalg{0}$ denoting the trivial $\sigma$-algebra.
 We can then write

-for some functions $g_{\ell}$ and controllable residual $R(\vx, \vx')$, where $\fangle{0}=\angle(\vx,\vx')$.
+for some functions $g_{\ell}$ and controllable residual $R$, where $\fangle{0}=\angle(\vx,\vx')$.
 If we fix all the variables in $\sigalg{\ell-1}$, the fluctuations in the $\ell$-th summand will be due to $\weight{\ell} $ alone.
-Intuitively, since each weight matrix appears at most once in $\bfeature{0}{\vx}{}$,\footnote{Technically, the features $\feature{\ell}{\vx}{}$ depend on all the weights up to layer $\ell$ and hence so does the projection matrix $\fproj{\ell}{\vx}$, but our analysis shows that this dependence has only a minor effect on the statistical fluctuations.} it will appear at most twice in $g_{\ell}$, and therefore $g_{\ell}$ will have a sub-exponential distribution conditioned on $\sigalg{\ell-1}$ and concentrate well around its conditional expectation.
+Intuitively, since each weight matrix appears at most once in $\bfeature{0}{\vx}{}$,\footnote{Technically, the features $\feature{\ell}{\vx}{}$ depend on all the weights up to layer $\ell$ and hence so does the projection matrix $\fproj{\ell}{\vx}$, but our analysis shows that this dependence has only a minor effect on the statistical fluctuations.} it will appear at most twice in $g_{\ell}$, and therefore $g_{\ell}$ will have a subexponential distribution conditioned on $\sigalg{\ell-1}$ and concentrate well around its conditional expectation.
 This property stems from the compositional structure of the network, with independent sources of randomness introduced at every layer, and is essentially agnostic to other details of the architecture.
-The concentration of the summands in \eqref{eq:beta_martingale} implies concentration of the sum: even though the summands are not independent, they can be controlled using concentration inequalities analogous to those for sums of independent variables \cite{azuma1967weighted,Freedman1975-il}, which enables us to achieve the linear scaling of width on depth in \Cref{thm:uniform}.
-We make use of similar arguments in several places in our proof of concentration of $\Theta(\vx, \vx') $, provided in full in \cref{app:concentration}.
+The concentration of the summands in \eqref{eq:beta_martingale} implies concentration of the sum: even though the summands are not independent, they can be controlled using concentration inequalities analogous to those for sums of independent variables \citep{azuma1967weighted,Freedman1975-il}.